CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicRoll.md

 Magic Skill Roll = 3d6 (base) + Xd6 (Magic Skill) + Xd6 (Magic Skill Governing Attributes) + Xd6 (Conduit Dice Modification) + Xd6 (Magic Resource)

+Magic Skill rolls fall under the Generic Spells unless otherwise stated.
+This allows for maximum creativity.
+The range for a magic skill roll is specified by the Generic Spell used.

 ### Magic Combat Roll

 This roll represents your abilities with a specific type of Magic skill.